Test Your Boating Knowledge

 d) Must be within easy reach

-Today's modern, highly accurate GPS-equipped EPIRBs and PLBs could be your lifesaver in an emergency
+Today's highly accurate GPS-equipped EPIRBs and PLBs could be a lifesaver in an emergency

 AIS allows communication of course and speed to other vessels, which helps avoid accidents